losttech/WhichPython/README.md

 # WhichPython
-Cross-platform library, that helps to list available Python installations
+Cross-platform library, that helps to list available Python environments